Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

+We are grateful for valuable discussions with Netanel Lindner.
 This work is based on results obtained in part from a project, JPNP20017, subsidised by the New Energy and Industrial Technology Development Organization (NEDO), Japan.
-We acknowledge the support form the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants (Grant Nos.
-JP19K23433, JP21H04446, JP22K03479, JP22K03520, and JP23K13066) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.
+We acknowledge the support from the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants (Grant Nos.
+JP19K23433, JP21H04446, JP22K03520, and JP23K13066) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.
 We also appreciate the funding received from JST COI-NEXT (Grant No. JPMJPF2221) and the Program for Promoting Research of the Supercomputer Fugaku (Grant No. MXP1020230411) from MEXT, Japan.
-Furthermore, we acknowledge the support from the UTokyo Quantum Initiative, the RIKEN TRIP project, and the COE research grant in computational science from Hyogo Prefecture and Kobe City through the Foundation for Computational Science.
+Furthermore, we acknowledge the support from the UTokyo Quantum Initiative, the RIKEN TRIP initiative (RIKEN Quantum and Many-body Electron Systems), and the COE research grant in computational science from Hyogo Prefecture and Kobe City through the Foundation for Computational Science.
 Tensor-network simulations are based on the high-performance tensor computing library \textit{GraceQ/tensor}~\cite{gqten}.
-A part of the numerical simulations has been performed using the HOKUSAI supercomputer at RIKEN and the supercomputer Fugaku installed at RIKEN Center for Computational Science.
+A part of the numerical simulations has been performed using the HOKUSAI supercomputer at RIKEN, and the supercomputer system at the D3 center, Osaka University, through the HPCI System Research Project (Project ID: hp250062), and the supercomputer Fugaku installed at RIKEN Center for Computational Science (Project IDs:hp230293 and ra000011).
+The code used to generate the 2dTNS simulations is available at \href{https://github.com/r-ccs-cms/2dtn-dtc-2026}{https://github.com/r-ccs-cms/2dtn-dtc-2026}.

 {S\arabic{equation}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} {S\arabic{section}} {S\arabic{subsection}} [1]{[S#1]} [1]{S#1}

 \onecolumngrid